-"Because argan oil is rich in antioxidants, it can be an effective scalp treatment," says he says.
+"Because argan oil is rich in antioxidants, it can be an effective scalp treatment," he says.
 "It can help reduce the scalp inflammation that leads to dandruff, itchiness, and other scalp issues."

 Now that we've shown you six easy ways to incorporate it into your hair routine, we pulled some of our favorite argan oil hair products for your next haircare shopping spree.
-Check it out below.
+Check them out below.

 "I love Moroccanoil Dry Texture Spray because there are so many ways to use it," says Hughes.
 "It is a dry argan oil-infused texture spray for effortless, undone styles with long-lasting hold.
 I can use it as a finishing spray for styles with carefree, textured volume, and it

 can also be used as a prep spray to provide foundational grip needed for no-slip braids and updos."

 "I'm obsessed with this edge cream," says Fitzsimons, "It has an amazing hold for even the most stubborn edges, is totally flake-free, and the argan oil provides so many nourishing benefits to the hair, so I feel good about using it on my clients."

 This lush and creamy shampoo mixes argan, rose-hip, and coconut oil to not only repair any damage but also keep it hydrated and strengthen strands to promote healthy hair growth.